-Phase current CT: Ring core CT in Input I02: • I0CT primary: 10 A • I0CT secondary: 1 A Load (nominal): 36 A The phase currents are connected to the I01 residual via a Holmgren connection.
-The starpoint of the phase current CT's secondary current is towards the line.
+Phase current CT: Ring core CT in Input I02: Load (nominal): CT primary: 100 A CT secondary: 5 A IOCT primary: 10 A IOCT secondary: 1 A 36 A

+- The phase currents are connected to the I01 residual via a Holmgren connection. - The starpoint of the phase current CT's secondary current is towards the line.